Join Our Team!

 Beach Haven, NJ 08008

-• Works closely with all departments of the theater from management, cast and crew to volunteers to create a safe, efficient and positive work environment.
+• Will serve as Production Stage Manager for all Children’s Theatre shows and mentor Stage Management interns and some High School age apprentices.
+Supports the Education Department shows, classes, cabarets, working closely with all departments of the theater from management, to cast and crew to volunteers to create a safe, efficient and positive work environment for the education programming.
 Excellent communication skills are required and candidates must be highly organized.
-Experience in rehearsing, teching and calling large musicals required.
-Experience with working in a fly house a plus.

 Duties will include: